-AFRP Unit: Starting at the intersection of I-95 and the Quinnipiac River, north on the Quinnipiac River to its intersection with I-91, north on I-91 to I-691, west on I-691 to the Hartford County line, and encompassing the rest NAP H-Unit: All of the rest of the State not included in the AP or AFRP descriptions above.
+AFRP Unit: Starting at the intersection of I-95 and the Quinnipiac River, north on the Quinnipiac River to its intersection with I-91, north on I-91 to I-691, west on I-691 to the Hartford County line, and encompassing the rest of New Haven County and Fairfield County in its entirety.

+NAP H-Unit: All of the rest of the State not included in the AP or AFRP descriptions above.

 South Zone: Same as for ducks.
 North Zone: Same as for ducks.
 Maryland